Back to All Events

 Malheur National Wildlife Refuge Multi-Day Trip

 Does history repeat itself?
-Ten years ago CDA Audubon members saw over 100 species on their visit to Malheur Wildlife Refuge the first week of May.
-This year’s trip will give us a chance to find out!
-Malheur is one of the best birding spots in the northwest and we will have two full days to look for birds and other wildlife.
+Ten years ago, CDA Audubon members saw over 100 species on their visit to Malheur Wildlife Refuge the first week of May.
+This year’s trip will give us a chance to find out.
+Malheur NWR is one of the best birding spots in the northwest and we will have two full days to look for birds and other wildlife.
+This event represents our chapter’s participation in World Migratory Bird Day 2026.

 Target Birds: waterfowl; migratory birds; shorebirds; wildlife

-Access Considerations: 8 hour drive time.
+Access Considerations: 8 hour drive time to location.
 When birding, in and out of car frequently.
 Short walks 1-2 miles at a time.

 Read member George Sayler’s field report from the 2016 visit to learn more about this special birding destination: